Benjamin Libet and the Denial of Free Will

 How did a flawed experiment become so influential?

 Posted Sep 05, 2017

 However, if we look more closely, Libet’s experiment is full of problematic issues.
 For example, it relies on the participants’ own recording of when they feel the intention to move.
 One issue here is that there may be a delay between the impulse to act and their recording of it — after all, this means shifting their attention from their own intention to the clock.
 In addition, it is debatable whether people are able to accurately record the moment of their decision to move.
 Our subjective awareness of decisions is very unreliable.
-If you try the experiment yourself - and you can do it right now, just by holding out your own arm, and deciding at some point to flex your wrist - you’ll become aware that it’s difficult to pinpoint the moment at which you make the decision.
+If you try the experiment yourself, you’ll become aware that it’s difficult to pinpoint the moment at which you make the decision.
+You can do it right now, by holding out your own arm and deciding at some point to flex your wrist.

-Others have suggested that the area of the brain where the "readiness potential" occurs — the supplementary motor area, or SMA - is usually associated with imagining movements rather than actually performing them.
+Others have suggested that the area of the brain where the readiness potential occurs — the supplementary motor area — is usually associated with imagining movements rather than actually performing them.
 The experience of willing is usually associated with other areas of the brain (the parietal areas).
 And finally, in another modified version of Libet’s experiment, participants showed readiness potential even when they made a decision not to move, which again casts doubt on the assumption that the readiness potential is actually registering the brain’s “decision” to move.

-Steve Taylor PhD is a senior lecturer in psychology at Leeds Beckett University.
-He is the author of Spiritual Science: Why Science needs spirituality to make sense of the world. www.stevenmtaylor.com
+Steve Taylor, Ph.D., is a senior lecturer in psychology at Leeds Beckett University.
+He is the author of Spiritual Science: Why Science needs spirituality to make sense of the world.